Metered Aerosol (CFC-Free)

 - difficulty or pain when passing urine

 If you have not told your doctor or pharmacist about any of the above, tell them before you start using Atrovent Metered Aerosol.

-Tell your doctor or pharmacist if you are using any other medicines, including any that you buy without a prescription from your pharmacy, supermarket or health food shop.
+Tell your doctor or pharmacist if you are using any other medicines, including any that you get without a prescription from your pharmacy, supermarket or health food shop.

 Each puff must be properly inhaled through the mouth for Atrovent Metered Aerosol to work.
 At the end of this leaflet you will find instructions on how to use Atrovent Metered Aerosol correctly.

-If you are not sure how to use an inhaler, ask your doctor or pharmacist.
+If you are not sure how to use the inhaler, ask your doctor or pharmacist for help.

 Children should only use their inhaler on medical advice and with the help of an adult.

 If you find it difficult to breathe in and use your inhaler at the same time, talk to your doctor or pharmacist.
 They may be able to recommend another method.

 How much to use